yiisoft/config/README.md

 ## Commands

-The plugin adds the following extra commands to composer:

-- `config-diff` - displays the difference between the vendor and application configuration files in the console.
+The plugin adds extra `config-diff`command to composer.
+It displays the difference between the vendor and application configuration files in the console.

 ```shell
 # For all config files